ArtjomP/articles/replace-function-with-command/index.en.md

 2. Validate the Result.
 3. Call DataProcessor->Process Result only when the ResultIsCorrect is true.

-All the responsibilites need to be separetaed from each other & should be testable on it own.
+All the responsibilites need to be separetaed from each other & should be testable on its own.

 ## Known ways to solve the method complexity

 To separate the **Foo** class responsibilities & reduce the **ProcessData** complexity the next ways can be used:

 0. Do nothing.
 1. Add more unit tests for testing all the class responsibilities and bind the unit tests to each other.
 2. Use the [Fundamental theorem of software engineering](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering) and add more abstractions.
 3. Replace Function with ICommand.

 ### 0. Do nothing